Skip to content

 # copy input file "h2o.com" to scratch directory

-# if the copy operation fails, issue error message and exit
+# if the copy operation fails, issue an error message and exit

 cp $DATADIR/h2o.com $SCRATCHDIR || { echo >&2 "Error while copying input file(s)!"; exit 2; }